How YOUR Social Media Can Affect Your Car Wreck Claim

 This field is for validation purposes and should be left unchanged.

 The safest approach post-accident is to limit your social media activity.
-If you must post, stick to general updates that do not pertain directly to the accident, your injuries, or any legal proceedings.
+If you must post, stick to general updates that do not pertain directly to the collision, your injuries, or any legal proceedings.
 Private messages are not necessarily private and can be subpoenaed in the course of your case.

-While sharing accident details publicly is ill-advised, privately documenting the incident on your device can be beneficial.
+While sharing details publicly is ill-advised, privately documenting the incident on your device can be beneficial.
 Take notes or photos for personal records, ensuring you have accurate recollections of the event.

 Do not admit fault.
 Even seemingly innocent admissions can be detrimental.
 Avoid discussing fault, responsibility, or specifics of the accident that could later be interpreted as an admission of liability.